The Coaching Feedback Loop: How to Read a System’s Response and Adjust in Real Time

 2. Observation

 You watch, listen, and sense for the system’s response.
-Observation isn’t just about hearing the words — it’s about noticing tone, pauses, facial expressions, body language, and group dynamics.
-In systemic work, silence is as much feedback as speech.
+Observation is not just about hearing words.
+It includes tone, pause length, facial shifts, posture, rhythm, and group energy.

 3. Interpretation

-You make sense of what you’ve observed.
+You make meaning from what you observed.
 Is the system leaning in or pulling away?
 Are new voices emerging or retreating?
-Interpretation requires context — the same gesture can mean openness in one culture and discomfort in another.
+Is the room becoming more alive, or more defended?

 4. Adaptation